netscaler/netscaler-observability-exporter/docs/index.md

 Citrix Observability Exporter supports collecting transactions and streaming them to endpoints.
 Currently, Citrix Observability Exporter supports Elasticsearch and Kafka as transaction endpoints.

+### Time series data support

+Citrix Observability Exporter supports collecting time series data (metrics) from Citrix ADC instances and exports them to Prometheus.
+Prometheus is a monitoring solution for storing time series data like metrics.
+You can then add Prometheus as a data source to Grafana and graphically view the Citrix ADC metrics and analyze the metrics.

 ## How does Citrix Observability Exporter work

 ### Distributed tracing with Zipkin using Citrix Observability Exporter